gpropf/paranimation/README.md

 paramHash: The special map that defines the keyvalues of our variables.

 g: A Haskell random number generator of type `StdGen`.
+This is provided as a convenience since many animation algoritms require a random element.

 t: A Double value that gives us the time.
 All values in our animation are ultimately a function of this index value.

+It produces an abstract representation of a 4 channel color image of the RGBA type.
+This is a type defined in the Rasterific package as `Codec.Picture.Image Codec.Picture.PixelRGBA8`.
+This can be encoded as an actual image file by the `Codec.Picture.writePng` function, also from the Rasterific package.

-There is also a special global map (called "paramHash" by our convention) that defines the keyvalues for our animation:
+Finally, there is also a special global map (called "paramHash" by our convention) that defines the keyvalues for our animation:

 ```
 paramHash :: Data.Map.Map [Char] [(Double, BV Double)]